haveno-dex/haveno-docs/docs/haveno-ui/backup_and_restore.md

 If you have a payment accounts export file, import it in `Account` -> `Traditional Currency Accounts`

 If you don't have an export file, but you do have a full backup, you can salvage your payment account metadata from `xmr_mainnet/db/UserPayload` by running the *strings* utility on the UserPayload file (e.g. run `strings /path/to/backup/xmr_mainnet/db/UserPayload` in a terminal window).
 The command will output a simplified version of the UserPayload file to your terminal.
-Scroll up a bit and you should see your payment account information.
+Scroll up a bit, and you should see your payment account information.

 Use the output to copy and paste the details into new payment accounts in Haveno, paying special attention to make sure each field is copied over with 100% accuracy (including the salt): even a 1 character difference in any field will cause the hash of the payment account to be different, which means aging and signing status will not be restored in the following step.